How Nutrition North Canada works

 How the subsidy works

-NNC subsidizes a list of nutritious eligible foods, as well as certain non-food items such as diapers and soap, hand-sanitizers and personal hygiene products, sold by registered retailers, suppliers, country food processors and local food growers.
+NNC subsidizes a list of nutritious eligible foods, as well as certain non-food items such as diapers and personal hygiene products, sold by registered retailers, suppliers, country food processors and local food growers.
 Food banks and charitable organizations are also eligible for the subsidy.

-Customers in eligible communities can purchase subsidized food from registered northern retailers, directly from registered suppliers or from registered local food growers.
+Since its inception in 2011, the number of communities eligible for the subsidy has increased from 79 to 124.
+Customers in eligible communities can purchase subsidized food from registered retailers and directly from registered suppliers, registered country food processors or registered local food growers.

 Eligible communities can also benefit from the subsidy through food that is donated by registered food banks and other charitable organizations, without profit.

 The subsidy is applied against the total cost of an eligible product (including product purchasing cost, transportation, insurance and overhead) shipped by air, ice road, sealift or barge to an eligible community.
-This means that the price you pay for these items is cheaper than it otherwise would be, and reduces the cost for charitable organizations to donate food to isolated communities.
+This means that the price you pay for these items is cheaper than it otherwise would be.
+It also means that charitable organizations can donate food to isolated communities at a reduced cost.

 For profit businesses must pass on the full subsidy to consumers.